miladrahimi/phprouter/README.md

 ### Your application exceptions
-PHPRouter doesn't manipulate your application exceptions, so you can catch them like `HttpError` and `PHPRouterError` exceptions.
+PHPRouter doesn't manipulate your application exceptions, so you can catch them like `HttpError` exception.

 ## Template Engine
 When you use a router for your application, you will find it out soon which you need a **template engine** too.